-Alleghany County: The County's Wind Energy Conversion Systems Regulations provides restrictions on wind energy, including a 2000-foot setback from residences for wind turbines.
+Alleghany County: The County's Wind Energy Conversion Systems Regulations provides restrictions on wind energy, including a 2000-foot setback from residences for wind turbines.100

 - Skipjack: As mentioned, the Skipjack Wind Farm Project is proposed to be built off the coast of Ocean City, Maryland.
 The project has been met with opposition from the tourism industry, which opponents argue would be negatively impacted by the sight and sound of the turbines.
 In February 2018 the Ocean City Council voted unanimously to oppose the project, a decision that was later overridden by the Maryland House of Delegates.
-In August 2020, the Maryland Public Service Commission (PSC) approved a plan to use larger wind turbines for the project.
-100 - Dan's Mountain Wind Farm: This wind project in Allegheny County has faced growing opposition, and in 2015 the Zoning Board of Special Appeals rejected variances required for the project to proceed.
+In August 2020, the Maryland Public Service Commission (PSC) approved a plan to use larger wind turbines for the project.101 - Dan's Mountain Wind Farm: This wind project in Allegheny County has faced growing opposition, and in 2015 the Zoning Board of Special Appeals rejected variances required for the project to proceed.
 The PSC refused to preempt the county, concluding that the environmental benefits did not outweigh the aesthetic and auditory costs.
 In April 2018, the Court of Special Appeals reversed this decision.
-Despite pressure from Allegany Neighbors and Citizens for Home Owners Rights Limited group, the PSC ultimately approved the project in June 2020.
+Despite pressure from Allegany

-ALLEGANY COUNTY, M.D, Code § 360-107 (2019).
+99 Alex Lear, Neighbors not sold on Cumberland solar array, THE PORTLAND PRESS HERALD, Apr.
+24, 2018.
+100 ALLEGANY COUNTY, M.D, Code § 360-107 (2019).